Sophie McIntosh (she/her) is a playwright from Wisconsin currently based in New York.

-Sophie is the co-founder of Good Apples Collective, a developmental orchard for new theatrical works that she co-leads with her frequent collaborator Nina Goodheart.
+Alongside director Nina Goodheart, Sophie is the co-founder of Good Apples Collective, a developmental orchard for new theatrical works.

-Recent productions of Sophie’s work include the world premiere of macbitches (New York Times Critic’s Pick), the premieres of Road Kills (recommended by the The New York Times and The New Yorker), cunnicularii, and cityscrape with Good Apples Collective, and Eleven Weeks of Nuclear Summer at Notre Dame University and the University of Michigan.
+Recent productions include macbitches (New York Times Critic’s Pick), the premieres of Road Kills (recommended by The New York Times and The New Yorker), cunnicularii, and cityscrape with Good Apples Collective, and Eleven Weeks of Nuclear Summerat Notre Dame University and the University of Michigan.

 She is a proud recipient of a BA in drama from the University of Wisconsin-Stevens Point and recently graduated with an MFA in playwriting from Columbia University.

-Sophie is represented by Chris Till with Paradigm.
+Sophie is represented by Kennedy Woodard with CAA.

 She can be reached at sophiemcintoshwrites@gmail.com.